Stone House Seasoning

 How long can stone house seasoning be stored?

-You can store stone house seasoning in an airtight container in your pantry for up to one year.
+You can store stone house seasoning in an airtight jar in your pantry for up to one year.

 Can I add spices to stone house seasoning?